wtc-cloud-eng/mkdocs-terraform-monorepo-plugin/README.md

 pip install -r requirements.txt
 ```

-# Usage
+## Usage

-In general, this plugin introduces the `!tf_modules_root` syntax in your Mkdocs navigation structure and then merges them into the output.
-The value of `!tf_modules_root` is relative to the `docs_dir` config, like all the other definitions, and allows relative links within `the project` - `the project` directory being the same directory where the site `mkdocs.yml` file lives
+This plugin introduces the `!tf_modules_root` syntax in your Mkdocs navigation structure and then merges them into the output.
+The value of `!tf_modules_root` is relative to the project config file (mkdocs.yml), not the docs directory.

 ```yaml
 # /mkdocs.yml